There are four principal forms of business organisation in India.

 Directors play a dual role – one as an agent of the company and another as a person with a fiduciary duty to the company.

-Contracts entered into by a director are binding on the company only if they are within the actual authority of the director, or if the articles of association of the company or the company’s by-laws provide for the delegation of such power by a board resolution, whether or not such power has actually been delegated.
+Contracts entered into by a director are binding on the company only if they are within the actual authority of the director, or if the articles of association of the company or the company’s by-laws provide for the delegation of that power by a board resolution, whether or not that power has actually been delegated.

 It is a legal requirement for certain classes of companies to mandatorily have the following committees: